 - Amorphous Solid State

 Physical and Chemical Properties of Solids

-- Solids are incompressible, meaning the constituent particle is arranged close to each other and because of that, there is negligible space between the constituent particle.
+- Solids are incompressible, which means the constituent particle is arranged close to each other and because of that, there is negligible space between the constituent particle.

 - Solids are rigid.
-This is due to lack of space between the constituent particles which make it rigid or fixed.
+This is due to the lack of space between the constituent particles, which makes it rigid or fixed.